Tomasz Berkieta

 Tomasz Berkieta (/pl/; born 21 July 2006) is a Polish professional tennis player.
-He has a career-high ATP singles ranking of No. 533, achieved on 18 August 2025 and a doubles ranking of No. 646, achieved on 28 July 2025.
+He has a career-high ATP singles ranking of No. 479 achieved on 20 April 2026 and a doubles ranking of No. 619 achieved on 23 February 2026.

-Berkieta reached a best ITF junior combined ranking of No. 6 on 8 July 2024.
+Berkieta reached an ITF junior combined ranking of world No. 6 on 8 July 2024.

 Early life and background

 Berkieta was born in Warsaw to Kamil Berkieta and Magdalena Sawicka.
 His mother is a tennis coach who played the sport until the age of 16, when she had to retire due to injury.

 While volunteering as a ball boy at the 2013 Davis Cup World Group play-offs, Berkieta was hit in the stomach by a 230 km/h serve from Nick Kyrgios and had to exit the court.

 He is currently coached by Piotr Sierzputowski, the former coach of Iga Świątek, and trains at the Legia Tennis Centre in Warsaw.